Dell Publishing: Comic strip reprints

 In 1947, Dell published two unnumbered paperbacks based on newspaper comic strips, Blondie and Dagwood in Footlight Folly and Dick Tracy and the Woo Woo Sisters.
 Both are popular with collectors today.

-Dell was also the publisher between 1982 and 1987 of the series Twilight: Where Darkness Begins.

 Dell today

 Dell Publishing no longer exists as an independent entity.
 Dell was acquired by Doubleday in 1976.
 Doubleday was acquired by Bertelsmann in 1986, who formed Bantam Doubleday Dell as its US subsidiary.
 Bertelsmann acquired Random House in 1998 and renamed its US business after the acquisition.
 After the merger, Bantam was merged with Dell Publishing.
 In 2001, Random House purchased Golden Books' book publishing properties effectively reuniting the remnants of Dell and Western Publishing.
 Bantam Dell became part of the Random House publishing group in 2008.
 Ballantine Books was merged with Bantam Dell in 2010.
 In 2013, Random House merged with Penguin to form Penguin Random House.

-Dell Magazines was sold in 1997, and it still exists as a major publisher of puzzle magazines, also publishing science fiction, mystery and horoscope magazines.
+Dell Magazines was sold in 1996 to Penny Publications, and it still exists as a major publisher of puzzle magazines, also publishing science fiction, mystery and horoscope magazines.